Customize your cookie preferences

 Die Chromatika / The Chromatika

-1080 x 1920px RGB jpeg
+1080 x 1920px RGB jpeg as B&W

-Basel and Zurich Switzerland September 2020
+Basel & Zürich, Switzerland, September 2020

-is a new psychological theory of colour created by the artist in response to Goethe's
+A new psychological theory of colour created by the artist in response to Goethe's

 Zur Farbenlehre/Theory of Colours